-“The main key (as in all parenting) is to know your kid,” says Marie-Louise Mares professor in the Department of Communication Arts at University of Wisconsin-Madison.
+“The main key, as in all parenting, is to know your kid,” says Marie-Louise Mares professor in the Department of Communication Arts at the University of Wisconsin-Madison.
 “Some kids are pretty easily scared, others really love excitement, some adore anything to do with trucks, others are crazy about puppies.”

 Daniel Tiger’s Neighborhood

-A hugely popular reimagination of the classic Mr. Rogers’ characters, the key to Daniel Tiger’s Neighborhood’s impact is the constant repetition of lessons learned in the form on jingles.
+A hugely popular re-imagination of the classic Mr. Rogers characters, the key to the impact of Daniel Tiger’s Neighborhood is the constant repetition of lessons learned in the form of jingles.
 Whether Daniel — the toddler son of the original series’ tiger puppet — is learning to deal with feelings of jealousy or sadness, adapting to the arrival of a little sister, or finding value in sharing, the straightforward stories allow constant repetition of songs in an effort to help toddlers remember behavioral cues without downplaying the big feelings they’re experiencing.
 Daniel also often doesn’t wear pants, but there’s a good reason for that.